Thursday, February 25, 2021

 Planning called for a new global terminal to replace O'Hare's Terminal 2.
 The Rotunda Building is directly adjacent to the $8.5 billion expansion project.
 With the Seven Continents Restaurant, shops, and public gathering places closed or modified, the Rotunda Building now serves as a vestibule and throughway and houses TSA offices.
 It has been remodeled over time, with oversized advertising to Terminal 3's Concourse G. A new control tower built adjacent to the Rotunda Building blocks the visibility of this architectural gem.

-Preservation Chicago was concerned that the Rotunda Building won't be properly valued during the largest and most extensive expansion in the airport's recent history.
-The potential failure to recognize this important Midcentury Modern building by a trailblazing woman architect could result in an inappropriate treatment or possible demolition.
+Preservation Chicago was concerned that the Rotunda Building wouldn't be adequately valued during the most significant and extensive airport expansion.
+The potential failure to recognize this critical Midcentury Modern building by a trailblazing woman architect could result in an inappropriate treatment or possible demolition.

-Preservation Chicago has submitted a Landmarks suggestion for the Seven Continents Rotunda Building to the Commission on Chicago Landmarks, and Landmarks Illinois included Gertrude K.erbis' Rotunda Building on their Landmarks Illinois' Most Endangered List in 2017.
-These recommendations have been made, but to date, the Rotunda Building does not have a Landmark designation or any protections.
+Preservation Chicago has submitted a landmark suggestion for the Seven Continents Rotunda Building to the Commission on Chicago Landmarks and Land.
+Landmarks included Gertrude K.erbis' Rotunda Building on their Landmarks Illinois' Most Endangered List in 2017.
+These recommendations have been made, but the building does not have a Landmark designation or any protections to date.

 PRESERVATION RECOMMENDATIONS

-Preservation Chicago supports a Chicago Landmark designation for the Seven Continents Rotunda Building and a full restoration of the building.
-The structure meets and fulfills four of the seven criteria set forth for Proposed Designation of Chicago Landmarks, and it also fulfills the ''integrity criterion" required for Landmark designation.
+Preservation Chicago supports a Chicago Landmark designation for the Seven Continents Rotunda Building and a complete restoration.
+The structure meets and fulfills four of the seven criteria set forth for the Proposed Designation of Chicago Landmarks, and it is the fugacity criterion" required for Landmark designation.
 Landmark status would protect the Rotunda Building from neglect or demolition as O'Hare Airport plans for the future.
-With the $8.5 million modernization effort and replacement of Terminal 2, it is our hope that the Rotunda Building will be restored and returned to become a lively center of activity.
+With the $8.5 million modernization effort and replacement of Terminal 2, we hope the Building will be restored and returned to become a lively center of activity.
 With new uses that both honor and restore the integrity of this remarkable structure and its complex and sophisticated spaces and finishes, it can be enjoyed by the public once again.
-If the positioning of the Rotunda Building will not allow for it to function as a public thoroughfare, it should be considered as a special lounge area with a fine dining option.
+Suppose the positioning of the Rotunda Building will not allow for it to function as a public thoroughfare.
+In that case, it should be considered a particular lounge area with an acceptable dining option.

 Seven Continents Building / O'Hare Rotunda Building, interior view of stairs.